Programming and Digital Content Producer

 Assistant Director of Institutional Research

-Gosia holds an M.Phil. in history of philosophy from Katolicki Uniwersytet Lubelski (Poland), an M.A. in philosophy from Columbia University, and an M.S. in Information Science from Simmons College.
+She is a Fellow at the Berkman Klein Center for the Internet and Society at Harvard University.
+Gosia holds an M.A. in philosophy from Columbia University, M.Phil. in history of philosophy from Katolicki Uniwersytet Lubelski (Poland), and M.S. in Information Science from Simmons College.

 Research and Instructional Design Librarian